FontsA A

 BBMRI Resources

-This web conference from BBMRI-ERIC’s ELSI Services & Research team is focused on the ethical issues encountered and addressed during the COVID-19 outbreak in relation to biobanking, looking at cases from Italy and Germany.
-Additionally, it addresses legal and societal aspects, which ultimately touch upon the intersection between clinical routine and research.
-The presentations are followed by an interactive discussion.
+This webinar explores the ethical issues encountered and addressed during the COVID-19 outbreak in relation to biobanking, looking at cases from Italy and Germany.
+Additionally, it addresses legal and societal aspects of the pandemic, touching on the intersection between clinical routine and research.

 BBMRI-ERIC ELSI Services & Research Q&A on COVID-19 & ELSI